milessic/pyClocks/PROGRESS.markdown

 - [ ] - save isActive
 - [ ] - add autoupdate
 - [ ] - add window shadow in frameless
-- [ ] - make tray exepreience better
-    - [ ] - better oppneing from tray for app
-    - [ ] - better oppneing from tray for settings